 But that doesn’t mean that everyone understands deafness and hearing loss.
 If you’re looking for an adult perspective on the subject, read Hearing loss isn’t silence, at church or anywhere, a guest post by Lola J. Lee Beno.

-14 picture books with disabled characters: You’ll find picture books with deaf characters in this list.
+The best picture books with disabled characters: You’ll find more picture books with deaf characters in this list.

 9 steps to an autism-accessible home library: Guest writer Summer Kinard explains how she’s created a home library that works for her autistic children.